-Liquid nitrogen fertilizers are generally cheaper than its granulated, solid version (ammonium nitrate) because of lower industrial production costs.
-Although highly corrosive if not stored properly within specially-built vats, the handling, usage and efficiency of liquid nitrogen fertilizers with other soluble fertilizers makes it not only safe, but also very versatile.
+Liquid nitrogen inorganic fertilizer is generally cheaper than the granulated, solid version because of lower industrial production costs.
+Although highly corrosive if not stored properly within specially built vats, the handling, usage, and efficiency of liquid inorganic and/or organic nitrogen fertilizer with other soluble inorganic fertilizer makes it not only safe but also very versatile.

-Commercially-available liquid nitrogen fertilizer contains approximately 39% nitrogen, which amounts to more than granulated ammonium nitrate, which offers only 27% nitrogen.
-Liquid nitrogen fertilizer is also generally considered to be safer to animals grazing on grassland sprayed with it.
-Grassland, as well as crops, have minimal to no scorching from burning, while sprayed with liquid nitrogen fertilizer, especially if used with a little dilution and delivered through low pressure.
+Commercially available liquid nitrogen inorganic fertilizer can contain approximately 39% nitrogen, which amounts to more than granulated ammonium nitrate, which offers only 27% nitrogen.
+Liquid nitrogen inorganic fertilizer is also generally considered to be safer for animals grazing on grassland sprayed with it.
+Grassland, as well as crops, have minimal to no scorching from burning when sprayed with liquid nitrogen inorganic fertilizer, especially if used with a little dilution and delivered through low pressure.

-Liquid Nitrogen Fertilizer use across grassland: Fertilization, especially with nitrogen, represents the biggest, single cost in grass production for animal grazing.
-However, as liquid nitrogen fertilizers can be commercially produced at lower prices than granulated nitrogen fertilizers, the price per unit of nitrogen to the farmer, is also lower.
-Equally, liquid nitrogen fertilizers uniformly distribute nutrients across a field, allowing farmers to work across larger grazing areas.
+Fertilization, especially with nitrogen, represents the biggest, single cost in grass production for animal grazing.
+However, as liquid nitrogen inorganic fertilizers can be commercially produced at lower prices than granulated nitrogen inorganic fertilizers, the price per unit of nitrogen to the farmer is also lower.
+Equally, liquid nitrogen inorganic fertilizers uniformly distribute nutrients across a field, allowing farmers to work across larger grazing areas.